Natasha Vargas-Cooper

 Natasha Vargas-Cooper is an American journalist and author.
-Her writing has been published in the New York Times, the Wall Street Journal, The Guardian, GQ, Spin, The Atlantic Monthly, the New Statesman, Good magazine, Bookforum, BlackBook, New York magazine, and Los Angeles magazine.
+Her writing has been published in The New York Times, The Wall Street Journal, The Guardian, GQ, Spin, The Atlantic, the New Statesman, Good magazine, Bookforum, BlackBook, New York magazine, and Los Angeles magazine.
 Her writing has also been featured on websites such as The Awl, the Huffington Post, E!
 Online, The Daily Beast, and Salon.

 She resigned as a staff writer at The Intercept on January 15, 2015, to work for Jezebel; she left in November 2015.

 Early life and family

 Vargas-Cooper was born in and raised in Los Angeles, California.
 She is the daughter of author and journalist Marc Cooper and teacher Patricia Vargas-Cooper.
 She attended UCLA, and graduated summa cum laude in 2007 with a major in history.